Negotiations to end apartheid in South Africa: Early contact: 1980s

 The very first meetings between the South African Government and Nelson Mandela were driven by the National Intelligence Service (NIS) under the leadership of Niel Barnard and his Deputy Director General, Mike Louw.
 These meetings were secret in nature and were designed to develop an understanding about whether there were sufficient common grounds for future peace talks.
 As these meetings evolved, a level of trust developed between the key actors (Barnard, Louw, and Mandela).
 To facilitate future talks while preserving secrecy needed to protect the process, Barnard arranged for Mandela to be moved off Robben Island to Pollsmoor Prison in 1982.
 This provided Mandela with more comfortable lodgings, but also gave easier access in a way that could not be compromised.
 Barnard therefore brokered an initial agreement in principle about what became known as "talks about talks."
 It was at this stage that the process was elevated from a secret engagement to a more public engagement.

+In October 1985 the Cape Times published an interview with the then banned leader of the ANC, Oliver Tambo.
+Although the South African government arrested the Cape Times editor, Tony Heard, for conducting and publishing the interview it was important for setting the political ground work for a negotiated settlement.
+It allowed the ANC to present itself to the White South African public as a moderate and non-racial interlocutor contrary to their portrayal by the South African government as radical communist Black nationalists.

 The first less-tentative meeting between Mandela and the National Party government came while P. W. Botha was State President.
 In November 1985, Minister Kobie Coetsee met Mandela in the hospital while Mandela was being treated for prostate surgery.
 Over the next four years, a series of tentative meetings took place, laying the groundwork for further contact and future negotiations, but little real progress was made and the meetings remained secret until several years later.

 As the secret talks bore fruit and the political engagement started to take place, the National Intelligence Service withdrew from centre stage in the process and moved to a new phase of operational support work.
 This new phase was designed to test public opinion about a negotiated solution.
 Central to this planning was an initiative that became known in Security Force circles as the Dakar Safari, which saw a number of prominent Afrikaner opinion-makers engage with the African National Congress (ANC) in Dakar, Senegal, and Leverkusen, Germany at events organized by the Institute for Democratic Alternatives in South Africa.
 The operational objective of this meeting was not to understand the opinions of the actors themselves—that was very well known at this stage within strategic management circles—but rather to gauge public opinion about a movement away from the previous security posture of confrontation and repression to a new posture based on engagement and accommodation.